syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 Before continuing, make sure to go back to [prerequisites](./part-0/intro) and follow the guide if you haven't done that already.

-You should also make sure you are currently on the `kratix` directory and have the following environment variables set:
+You should also make sure you are currently in the `kratix` directory and have the following environment variables set:

 ```bash
 export PLATFORM="kind-platform"